jbhender/Stats506_F20/activities/week2/README.md

 Project Manager - The person in this role should keep the group on task by asking questions and making sure each member knows their role.
+Set up a Google Chat for the group if any members need to participate by chat only.
 Help with other roles as needed.

-Editor - The person in the Editor role should edit the group's scripts and share their screen with the group during the breakout sessions.
+Editor - The person in the Editor role should edit the group's scripts (none this week) and share their screen with the group as needed during the breakout sessions.

 Record Keeper - This person in this role should edit the google sheet with your group's progress during the breakout sessions.